NIST Cybersecurity Framework: NIST CSF Core Functions

-The NIST Cybersecurity Framework organizes its "core" material into five "functions" which are subdivided into a total of 23 "categories".
-For each category, it defines a number of subcategories of cybersecurity outcomes and security controls, with 108 subcategories in all.
+This circle represents the six functions that make up the NIST CSF 2.0.

+The Core is one of the three overarching components of the NIST CSF.
+The Core is categorized into six functions, which are further divided into 22 categories.
+Each category is then further divided, amounting to a total of 106 subcategories of cybersecurity outcomes.

-For each subcategory, it also provides "Informative Resources" referencing specific sections of a variety of other information security standards, including ISO 27001, COBIT, NIST SP 800-53, ANSI/ISA-62443, and the Council on CyberSecurity Critical Security Controls (CCS CSC, now managed by the Center for Internet Security).
+For each subcategory, it also provides "Informative Resources" referencing specific sections of a variety of other information security standards, including ISO 27001, COBIT, NIST SP 800–53, ANSI/ISA-62443, and the Council on CyberSecurity Critical Security Controls (CCS CSC, now managed by the Center for Internet Security).
 Special Publications (SP) aside, most of the informative references requires a paid membership or purchase to access their respective guides.
 The cost and complexity of the framework has resulted in bills from both houses of Congress that direct NIST to create Cybersecurity Framework guides that are more accessible to small and medium businesses.

 Here are the functions and categories, along with their unique identifiers and definitions, as stated in the framework document.

+Govern

+According to NIST CSF 2.0, the Govern function is defined as: "the organization's cybersecurity risk management strategy, expectations, and policy are established, communicated, and monitored."

+The Govern function is divided into six categories.
+These six categories are defined below according to NIST CSF 2.0: